 For many serial port applications, you can communicate with your instrument without detailed knowledge of how the serial port works.
 Communication is established through a serial port object, which you create in the MATLAB® workspace.

-If your application is straightforward, or if you are already familiar with the topics mentioned above, you might want to begin with Serial Port Object.
-If you want a high-level description of all the steps you are likely to take when communicating with your instrument, refer to the Getting Started documentation that is linked to at the top of the main Instrument Control Toolbox Doc Center page.
+If your application is straightforward, or if you are already familiar with the topics mentioned above, you might want to begin with Create Serial Port Object.
+If you want a high-level description of all the steps you are likely to take when communicating with your instrument, refer to Getting Started with Instrument Control Toolbox.

-The current version of this standard is designated as TIA/EIA-232C, which is published by the Telecommunications Industry Association.
-However, the term “RS-232” is still in popular use, and is used in this guide when referring to a serial communication port that follows the TIA/EIA-232 standard.
+The current version of this standard is designated TIA/EIA-232C, which is published by the Telecommunications Industry Association.
+However, the term “RS-232” is still in popular use, and is used here to refer to a serial communication port that follows the TIA/EIA-232 standard.
 RS-232 defines these serial port characteristics:

-Primary communication is accomplished using three pins: the Transmit Data pin, the Receive Data pin, and the Ground pin.
+Primary communication uses three pins: the Transmit Data pin, the Receive Data pin, and the Ground pin.
 Other pins are available for data flow control, but are not required.

 Microsoft® Windows® 64-bit

-Because RS-232 mainly involves connecting a DTE to a DCE, the pin assignments are defined such that straight-through cabling is used, where pin 1 is connected to pin 1, pin 2 is connected to pin 2, and so on.
-A DTE to DCE serial connection using the transmit data (TD) pin and the receive data (RD) pin is shown below.
+Because RS-232 mainly involves connecting a DTE to a DCE, the pin assignment definitions specify straight-through cabling, where pin 1 is connected to pin 1, pin 2 is connected to pin 2, and so on.
+A DTE-to-DCE serial connection using the transmit data (TD) pin and the receive data (RD) pin is shown below.
 Refer to Serial Port Signals and Pin Assignments for more information about serial port pins.

 If you connect two DTEs or two DCEs using a straight serial cable, then the TD pin on each device is connected to the other, and the RD pin on each device is connected to the other.
 Therefore, to connect two like devices, you must use a null modem cable.
 As shown below, null modem cables cross the transmit and receive lines in the cable.